tytydraco/yessleep/out/I_went_offtrail_in_Eastern_Europe_and_barely_made_it_out_alive_Something_in_the_tall_grass_almost_killed_me_in_Romania.md

 Then I realized what was actually happening.
 It didn't need to hunt me anymore.
 The venom would do the work for it.
 All the thing had to do was follow at a distance and wait for the poison to drop me.
 Then it could feed at its leisure.

 The thought made me push harder, even though my leg was starting to look like something out of a medical textbook.
 The swelling had gotten so bad that I'd had to cut my pant leg open with my utility knife.
-The discoloration had spread past my knee, creeping up my thigh in these twisted, vein-like patterns that looked almost awful.
+The discoloration had spread past my knee, creeping up my thigh in these twisted, vein-like patterns that looked awful.

 I was following what looked like an animal trail, hoping it would lead to higher ground where I could get my bearings, when the grass opened up into this shallow depression.
 Maybe fifteen feet across, carved into the earth like a giant's footprint.